j-d-carmichael/quilk/README.md

 > ⚠️ **Warning:** This project is no longer actively developed.
 > While it is still used in some legacy systems, only security updates are maintained.
+> It was created a long time ago as simple alt to gulp, more opinionated

 ![](https://img.shields.io/npm/v/quilk.svg) ![](https://img.shields.io/npm/dt/quilk.svg)